matt-bentley/AuthenticationProxy/README.md

 This project uses YARP (Yet Another Reverse Proxy) to offload authentication at a gateway proxy so that downstream applications don't need to have any authentication code/logic.

+This solution can be used as an API gateway or as a sidecar proxy for Kubernetes pods.

-Claims are passed down to the downstream services as headers.
+The user's identity claims are passed down to the downstream services as headers.

 ## Authentication